-At the Richmond home of newsreader Sophie Raworth’s parents, there’s a kitchen wall covered in evocative family photographs.
+At the Richmond home of newsreader Sophie Raworth’s parents, there’s a kitchen wall covered in evocative old photographs.
 In truth, nobody is too sure who some of these people might be.

 Sophie has long wanted to know more about them, but she’s never really done much serious genealogical research.
-Visiting her parents, that’s about to change as Sophie sets out to trace ancestors on her father’s side of the family.
+Visiting her parents on Who Do You Think You Are?, that’s about to change as Sophie sets out to trace ancestors on her father’s side of the family.
 “My instinct is always to be prepared for what’s ahead,” she says, “and for the first time in my life I think I’m not.”

 The truth of this remark becomes clear in Brighton where, having expected to hear tales of an illustrious ancestor, a piano maker and entrepreneur who mingled with royalty, Isaac Henry Mott, she instead finds there’s been a case of mistaken identity.

 In truth, she’s descended from black sheep Samuel Mott, who was fired from the family piano business.
 Family letters from the era reveal a man who was often in financial trouble, “a mule of a chap”.

 A story of an unhappy life, which ended with suicide in Jersey in 1838 unfolds.
 According to an old newspaper report, Samuel’s wife, Ann, found him “in a pool of his own blood”.
 But why might Samuel’s life have gone so disastrously wrong, especially as other members of his family, including brother Julius, were so successful?